porla/porla/README.md

 applications and services, such as Discord and [ntfy.sh](https://ntfy.sh).
 They are inspired by GitHub Actions.

-#### Parsing media file information

-Porla can automatically parse media information from various container file formats such as `mkv`, `mp4`, etc. When parsing is enabled, pieces at the start of each media file will be prioritized higher to allow parsing as soon as possible.

-The media information is available through the API and third-party software such as Sonarr or Radarr can use this to decide whether to reject a release.

-_Media information parsing is done out-of-process to ensure stability if the parsing fails catastrophically for some reason_.

 #### The Porla query language (PQL)

 To make it easy to navigate and filter a large amount of torrents Porla has a simple, embedded query language named PQL.

 With PQL you can easily find torrents matching specific criterias.

 ## Getting started